Darkwulf183/MainsailOS_Dw3D.img/README.md

-# This repository is a pre configured Variant of MainsailOS Beta!!!
+# This repository is a pre configured Variant of MainsailOS 2.1.2 NEW by Darkwulf3D!!!

 ## Please Download and unzip it.
 Flash it to SD with Raspberry Pi Imager or Rufus.